Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Proofs

-We first bound the probability that this conditional expectation is close to its expectation, which is also $\nu_M$.
-Then, conditioned on this event, we establish concentration of $A^{k,s}$ based on conditional independence.
+with $a \wedge b=\min\{a,b\}$, where note that the sum here (unlike $A^{k,s}$ itself) is over the leaves of the \emph{truncation at $s$}.
+We first bound the probability that the conditional expectation \eqref{CondExpectation} is close to its expectation $\nu_M$.
+Then, conditioned on this event, we establish concentration of $A^{k,s}$ used on conditional independence.
 We detail the above argument in Steps A-C as follows.
-We use some properties of the length process derived in Section~\ref{sec:tkf-basic}.
+Properties of the length process derived in Section~\ref{sec:tkf-basic} will be employed. \paragraph{(A) Decomposition from conditioning on level $s$} We first decompose the RHS of \eqref{E:Length2} according to whether the sequence lengths at level $s$ are sufficiently concentrated.
+For $\epsilon>0$, $\delta\in(0,\infty)$ and $s\in (0,\,h^*)$, we have